 Gay Boystown – Gay Bars & Gay Clubs

 Chicago’s Boystown truly is a rainbow-colored, open-minded, and diverse part of Chicago with multiple gay bars and clubs for every “kind of gay”.
-Some of the best-known bars are the following.
+Some best-known bars are the following.
 North Halsted’s first gay bar was Little Jim’s Tavern which is big with the late-night crowd and features daily drink specials.
 Another fun and entertaining gay nightclub is Roscoe’s where gays and friends come to drink, dance, sing, watch videos, dine at their sidewalk patio or hang out by the fireplace or in the garden.
 Long known as one of Chicago’s premier gay clubs, Cell Block has a front bar, a dance floor as well as a DJ and live entertainment.
 For sports fans among the LGBTQ+ travelers, we recommend the gay sports bar North End.
 The gay bar is a neighborhood staple for more than 25 years, offering a pool, darts, all the games on giant flat screens, and a great beer selection.
 Named as Chicago’s best gay bar by several media outlets, Berlin is known as the best LGBTQ+ bar for the alternative scene.
 Last but not least, a place where Chicago comes to celebrate.
 Side Track proudly serves a unique mix of music video programming, multiple bar spaces, and world-famous frozen Cocktails.

 Gay Bars & Clubs in Andersonville